UcarLab/CMVerify/README.md

     # Read the .h5ad file containing the raw data
     adata_pre = sc.read_h5ad('path_to_data.h5ad')

-    # Use the raw counts for analysis
+    # Use the raw counts for analysis (and retain metadata in .obs and .var)
     adata = sc.AnnData(X=adata_pre.raw.X, obs=adata_pre.obs, var=adata_pre.raw.var)

 This ensures that the data used for predictions is based on raw counts, which is essential for the analysis.